"Artificial Intelligence is not just a tool—it's a mirror reflecting humanity's pursuit of understanding intelligence itself."

 ✨ Conclusion: Preparing for the Age of General Intelligence

 Artificial General Intelligence is both a promise and a puzzle.
-It represents the culmination of decades of AI research — and the beginning of an entirely new philosophical and societal chapter.
+It represents the culmination of decades of AI research and the beginning of an entirely new philosophical and societal chapter.

-The pursuit of AGI is ultimately a reflection of our deepest ambition: to understand intelligence itself — and, perhaps, to transcend the boundaries of what we once thought only humans could achieve.
+Building AGI responsibly means prioritizing alignment and safety research, ensuring transparency, and balancing innovation with ethics.
+The pursuit of AGI is ultimately a reflection of our deepest ambition: to understand intelligence itself and transcend the boundaries of what we once thought only humans could achieve.